I Was Wrong System Requirements

 I Was Wrong will run on PC system with Windows XP SP2+ and upwards.

 Looking for an upgrade?
-Try our easy to use I Was Wrong set up guides to find the best, cheapest cards.
+Try our easy to use I Was Wrong set up guides to find the best cards.
 Filter for I Was Wrong graphics card comparison and CPU compare.
 We'll help you find the best deal for the right gear to run the game.

 I Was Wrong FPS - what frame rate can you expect?